Table of Contents

 Remove Tags Menu

-If you want to remove the entire tags list, copy and paste the following CSS code into the Ghost admin Code Injection Site Header.
+If you want to remove the entire tags list, copy and paste the following CSS code in the Ghost admin Code Injection Site Header.

 <style>